Camera algorithms

 ONLINE FACTORY CALIBRATION

-• SVM needs to be calibrated on the factory line in order to guarantee good stitching regardless the cameras mounting tolerances.
+• SVM needs to be calibrated on the factory line in order to guarantee good stitching regardless of the camera mounting tolerances.
 The factory calibration model is embedded in the library.
-Typically it runs in automatic mode, requiring the operator simply to approve the result.
+Typically, it runs in automatic mode, requiring the operator to simply approve the result.

 • There is also a manual mode, which is entered automatically if the auto-mode fails, providing a convenient interface for the operator to coarsely adjust the camera positions.
 Then auto-mode finishes the calibration.

-Remark: Cameras intrinsic parameters calibration is not part of the SVM calibration.
-For best quality, the cameras need to be calibrated on their production lines.
+Remark: Camera intrinsic parameter calibration is not part of the SVM calibration.
+For the best quality, the cameras need to be calibrated on their production lines.

 If you are considering introducing our technology or products, or if you are interested in co-creation with us, please feel free to contact us from here.